DigonIO/scheduler/doc/pages/examples/threading.rst

     >>> 0.1 < total_seconds and total_seconds < 0.11
     True

-.. warning:: When running `Job`\ s in parallel, be sure that possible side effects
+.. warning:: When running :class:`~scheduler.job.Job`\ s in parallel, be sure that possible side effects
     of the scheduled functions are implemented in a thread safe manner.